-To reach the island of Espiritu Santo in Vanuatu (commonly called “Santo”), I took a 50-minute flight with Aircalin from La Tontouta Airport in New Caledonia to Port-Vila, the capital of Vanuatu, on the island of Efate.
+To reach the island of Espiritu Santo in Vanuatu (commonly called “Santo”), I took a 50-minute flight with Aircalin from New Caledonia to Port-Vila, the capital of Vanuatu, on the island of Efate.
 To be on the safe side before taking a domestic flight to Espiritu Santo, I spent a night in Port-Vila.
 I recommend the Travellers Budget Motel.
 Conveniently located, you can walk to Port-Vila Market in 10 to 15 minutes.
 Outside of the Airport Terminal, you can take a shared minivan for only 200 VT (about £1.30 / 1.50€) to go to Port-Vila Centre.
-On your way back to the airport, you will see very often minivan passing in front of the hotel, easy!
+On your way back to the airport, you will often see minivans passing in front of the hotel, easy!
 Drivers will speak English and/or French.

+Or how the SS President Coolidge became the largest shipwreck in the world, accessible from the shore?
 The SS President Coolidge was an American luxury cruise liner that used to transport passengers between California and Japan via Hawaii.
-During WWII it was turned into a military ship to transport troops and materials.
+During WWII, it was turned into a military ship to transport troops and materials.
 Vanuatu was an allied army base during the Battle of the Pacific, but no fight occurred there.
 It was mainly used for maintenance and support.
 Circumstances are not clear, but due to a mistake or miscommunication, the SS President Coolidge hit a mine at the entrance of the Segong Channel just before arriving in Luganville.
-Almost the entire crew could escape as it was slowly sinking near a shallow reef.
-Today it is one of the best shore wreck diving site in the world, accessible to all level of divers, beginners, advanced divers and tech divers, as the ship lies from – 20 m to – 70 m.
+Almost all the crew could escape as it slowly sank near a shallow reef.
+Today it is one of the best shore wreck diving sites in the world, accessible to all levels of divers, beginners, advanced divers and tech divers, as the ship lies from – 20 m to – 70 m.

 Before my first dive, it was great to listen to the long and detailed dive briefing done by Scott of Dive Pacific.
 To go further and read the complete story of the SS President Coolidge, look for the book named “The Lady and the President” in the library of the Deco Stop Hotel.
 I read it all, bit by bit, every night during my stay in Luganville.
 This is also where you will find my contribution to their mini-museum with pieces of porcelain I found on the beach.

-6 dives to explore the SS President Coolidge for recreational divers
+Six recreational dives to explore the SS President Coolidge shipwreck

 dive parameters: 21 m deep – 37 minutes bottom time – water temperature 27°C

 Due to its depth, the Cargo dive will be for advanced divers.
-The dive usually starts from one of the gate though the hull which makes an impressive vertical descend into the enormous Cargo 2 hold.
-At 30 m, there an incredible number of jeeps still in great condition considering their age.
-If you are still an Open Water diver, take the opportunity to pass your Advanced Open Water in Vanuatu to understand what it involve to dive at 30 m down and pursue your exploration of the SS President Coolidge
+The dive usually starts from one of the gates through the hull, which makes an impressive vertical descent into the enormous Cargo 2 hold.
+At 30 m, there is an incredible number of jeeps still in great condition considering their age.
+If you are still an Open Water diver, take the opportunity to pass your Advanced Open Water in Vanuatu to understand what it involves to dive at 30 m down and pursue your exploration of the SS President Coolidge

 dive parameters: 33 m deep – 49 minutes bottom time – water temperature 26°C

 The Lady is a porcelain relief which is the iconic jewel of the SS President Coolidge.
 It used to ornate the wooden walls of the first class smoking room on the promenade deck.
-Unfortunately, the promenade deck collapsed and a rescue mission was organised by local divers to restore it and re-install it in the first class dining room, 5 m above then its original position.
-This dive includes mild penetration and due to its depth, it is will be for experienced divers with a good air consumption and ideally the deep specialty.
-It was my favourite dive and I was so happy to be given the opportunity to do it a second time!
+Unfortunately, the promenade deck collapsed, and a rescue mission was organised by local divers to restore it and re-install it in the first class dining room, 5 m above then its original position.
+This dive includes mild penetration, and due to its depth, it is will be for experienced divers with good air consumption and ideally the deep specialty.
+It was my favourite dive, and I was so happy to be given the opportunity to do it a second time!

 dives parameters: 40 m deep – 43 minutes bottom time – water temperature 26°C

 My previous incredible night dive memory was from Honduras in 2017 with the ostracods “pearls of strings”, but what I saw that night in the cargo hold of the SS President Coolidge was a level above.
-During 30 minutes after sunset, the numerous flash fish hiding inside the wreck during the day get out while releasing a phosphorescent light.
+30 minutes after sunset, the numerous flash fish hiding inside the wreck during the day get out while releasing a phosphorescent light.
 Once we completely switched off our torch lights, I wasn’t diving anymore, I was in outer space!
-I luckily was able to shoot a quite sharp video of it, but it will never do any justice of the once-in-a-lifetime experience I had.
-Before heading back to the surface I took the opportunity to take a look at the giant basket stars that had fully deployed their arms on the edge of the cargo hold.
+Luckily, I could shoot a quite sharp video of it, but it will never do any justice to the once-in-a-lifetime experience I had.
+Before heading back to the surface, I took the opportunity to take a look at the giant basket stars that had fully deployed their arms on the edge of the cargo hold.
 Night diving on the SS President Coolidge shouldn’t be missed.

 dive parameters: 31 m deep – 37 minutes bottom time – water temperature 26°C

 It was the last dive I could do as a recreational diver.
-Starting from the cargo hold there are some additional rooms that can be penetrated to see some of the most interest artefacts I saw during my dives on the SS President Coolidge: the medical supplies including many intact glass bottles with brigh colour liquids inside, the chair of the barber shop, a pile of uniforms, weapon munitions and the alien-like aircraft drop tanks.
+Starting from the cargo hold, there are some additional rooms that can be penetrated to see some of the most interesting artefacts I saw during my dives on the SS President Coolidge: the medical supplies, including many intact glass bottles with bright colour liquids inside, the chair of the barber shop, a pile of uniforms, weapon munitions and the alien-like aircraft drop tanks.

 dive parameters: 30 m deep – 42 minutes bottom time – water temperature 26°C